sourcegraph/about/content/blogposts/2024/how-to-choose-the-ai-coding-assistant-that-works-best-for-your-engineering-team.md

 ---
-title: "How to choose the AI coding assistant that works best for your engineering team?"
+title: "How to choose the AI coding assistant that works best for your engineering team"
 publishDate: 2024-06-11T10:00-07:00
 authors:
   - name: Raman Sharma